almende/eve/concepts/introduction.md

 Eve is a multipurpose, web based agent platform, in which existing web technologies are used.
 They provide an environment in which software agents can be developed.
-Eve is defined as an [agent model](#agentdefinition) and a [communication protocol](#protocoldriven), which can be implemented in many programming languages en runtime infrastructures.
+Eve is defined as an [agent model](#agentdefinition) and a [communication protocol](#protocoldriven), which can be implemented in many programming languages and runtime infrastructures.
 This part of the documentation provides an introduction into these generic elements of Eve.